NdYAG/react-rater/README.md

 }
 ```

-For click, the structure of `e` is:
+For click, the structure of argument:
 ```
 {
   rating: Number // the rating value,